RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

-## Cloning and merging

-Git was designed for open source software and that shines through in its workflow.
-Say you wanted to submit a patch to John's repository, the first thing you would do is *clone* the repository (also called *fork*).
-This will give you your own identical version of the repository that you can work on and *commit* your changes to.
-Once the work is complete you will ask John to *merge* your commits into his repository.

 ## Distributed version control

 {% include post-image.html class="right-col" alt="TFS revisions vs Git commits" src="/images/2014/02/24/number-vs-hash.svg" %}

 What sets Git apart from regular source control systems is that it's *distributed*.
 I've found the best way to explain this is to compare it to a regular one.
 In <abbr title="Team Foundation Server">TFS</abbr> for example, you have a single centralised repository on some server that everyone commits to.
 The first commit is commit #1, the second is commit #2, and so on.
-With Git the commit names are actually hashes that looks like f52435ce2ffeb7d6b8f1573ca8a6bba9d0697520.
+With Git the commit names are actually hashes that looks like `f52435ce2ffeb7d6b8f1573ca8a6bba9d0697520`.

 Since there is only a single repository in <abbr title="Team Foundation Server">TFS</abbr> everyone commits to the repository and if necessary, will sync from the server to resolve any conflicts before committing.